 ㅇㅕㄹㅡㅁ

-Before typing, make sure your language mode is in the Korean mode indicator mode and you have converted the "A" symbol to the "" symbol.
+Before typing, make sure your language mode is in the mode and you have converted the "A" symbol to the "가" symbol.

 Now, type the 5 necessary elements one at a time.
 You will see that the computer uses the first 2 elements to form the first cluster and the rest 3 to make the second.